CosmosAtlas/markdown-citation/examples/report.md

 One of the features that most Markdown editors have but give inconsistence result is converting to PDF.
 In my experience are 2 common ways to do this.
 The first is to render the HTML output in a browser and utilize the browser's build in print to file feature.
 The other is to convert Markdown to *LaTex* then to PDF.
 The previous method requires proper print CSS styling and the later often requires a local installation of *LaTex*.

 In this project, I considered the first method.
 By opening a live server on my machine to avoid the some-origin policy^[[https://www.w3.org/Security/wiki/Same_Origin_Policy](https://www.w3.org/Security/wiki/Same_Origin_Policy)], a webpage converted from Markdown will be opened in a browser then using the print to file feature to retreive a PDF file.
-To my surprise, different browsers behaves very differently to each other.
-Browsers use different rendering engines and when trying to print a webpage, different browsers use different techniques.
+To my surprise, different browsers behave very differently from each other.
+Browsers use different rendering engines and when trying to print a Webpage, different browsers use different techniques.
 In my personal experience, Chrome would often give the best result and followed by Firefox.
 Other browsers such like Midori simply give a cropped screenshot of the webpage which is far from satisfiable.

 #### Future improvements